JuliaDiff/TaylorSeries.jl/README.md

 - Luis Benet, Instituto de Ciencias Físicas, Universidad Nacional Autónoma de México (UNAM)
 - David P. Sanders, Facultad de Ciencias, Universidad Nacional Autónoma de México (UNAM)

-Comments on the code and suggestions for improvements are welcome and appreciated.
+Comments on the code and suggestions are welcome and appreciated.

 ### Basic of usage

-This package computes Taylor expansions using automatic differentiation techniques (see e.g. Alex Haro's [nice paper][1] for a description of the techniques).
+This package computes Taylor expansions using automatic differentiation techniques (see e.g. Alex Haro's [nice paper][1] for a description of the recurrence relations used).
 The module implements the basic operations (+,-,*,/,^), some elementary functions (exp, log, sin, cos, tan), integration, differentiation and evaluation (Horner's rule) of the series on a point.
 The expansions work for one or more independent variables.

-Installing `TaylorSeries` is done with `Pkg.add("TaylorSeries")`.
-The package introduces two types, `Taylor` and `TaylorN`, for the expansions in one or more independent-variable expansions, respectively.
-Both are subtypes of `AbstractSeries{T,N} <: Number`, with `T` the type of the coefficients and `N` the number of independent variables.
+Installing `TaylorSeries` is done as usuas with `Pkg.add("TaylorSeries")`.

+The package introduces three new types, `Taylor`, `HomogPol` and `TaylorN`, for the expansions in one and more independent-variable expansions, respectively.
+These are subtypes of `AbstractSeries{T,N} <: Number`, with `T` the type of the coefficients and `N` the number of independent variables.

 `Taylor` is defined by one of the constructors